Celebrating Eleven Years Online...!

 Capacity: In addition to its own weight, the maximum carrying capacity of the 8' pram is around 350 lbs.
 The larger prams have proportionately larger carrying abilities.
 For example, the 10 foot pram can carry 25% more weight, or around 435 pounds.
 The 12' pram can carry 50% more, or around 525 pounds.
 The 14' pram can carry 75% more, or around 612 pounds.

-Basically, a pram is able to carry more weight per foot of length than any other type of shore boat.
-Well... that is until you consider an inflatable, but those things can not be properly rowed (you have to 'pry' them along)... nor does an inflatable offer the fun of sailing!
+Due to its relatively square-shaped ends, a pram can carry more weight per foot of overall length than any other type of shore boat, with the possible exception of an inflatable.
+However an inflatable can not be properly rowed... nor does an inflatable offer the fun of sailing!

 8' Pram - Click for Larger Image